areaDetector/areaDetector/docs/source/install_guide.rst

 Follow these steps to use the prebuilt version.

 -  Create an installation directory for the module.
-On Windows I typically use `C:\EPICS\support`.
-On Linux I typically use /home/ACCOUNT/epics/support, where ACCOUNT is the name of the account that is normally used to run the detector software, e.g. marccd on a marCCD detector, mar345 on a mar345 detector, det on a Pilatus detector, etc.
+On Windows I typically use ``C:\EPICS\support``.
+On Linux I typically use ``/home/ACCOUNT/epics/support``, where ``ACCOUNT`` is the name of the account that is normally used to run the detector software, e.g. marccd on a marCCD detector, mar345 on a mar345 detector, det on a Pilatus detector, etc.

 -  Place the distribution file in this directory.
 Then issue the commands (Unix style)